Chantry: Royal endowments

 The family of King Henry II of England (1154–1189) contributed greatly to religious patronage.
 Henry II founded at least one daily mass for his soul by his gift of the manor of Lingoed in Gwent to Dore Abbey in Herefordshire; he provided for the services in perpetuity of four monk-priests.
 In 1183 the king lost his eldest son, Henry the Young King.
-In 1185 his third son, Geoffrey, Duke of Brittany, died in a tournament near Paris.
+In 1185 his third son, Duke Geoffrey II of Brittany, died in a tournament near Paris.
 Henry II commemorated his sons by founding what resembled the classic institutional chantry: he endowed altars and priests at Rouen Cathedral in perpetuity for the soul of the young Henry.

 King Philip II of France endowed priests at the cathedral of Notre Dame in Paris for the soul of Duke Geoffrey.
 John, Count of Mortain, the youngest son of Henry II, also created chantry-like foundations: in 1192 he endowed the collegiate church of Bakewell in Derbyshire for the establishment of a prebend at Lichfield Cathedral; the holder was to celebrate mass in perpetuity for John's soul.
 The concept of the institutional chantry thus developed in the 1180s within English and French royal circles, which were wealthy enough to endow them.

 In non-royal society, the first perpetual mass was endowed by Richard FitzReiner, Sheriff of the City of London, in his private chapel within his manor of Broad Colney in Hertfordshire.
 He established it by the terms of his last testament in 1191, and the chantry was operational in 1212.
 A close associate of the Angevin royal court, FitzReiner may have adopted its religious practice.